vinayakgajjewar/pycalc/README.md

 # pycalc
-A Python program to calculate definite derivatives and integrals
+A JavaScript program to calculate definite derivatives and integrals